 Our team likes to talk, and we have a lot to say!
-Our team leads have presented at conferences in the US, Latin America, and Europe, on topics ranging from WebRTC to development techniques to lean startup and agile software methodologies.
-Below are a couple of filmed talks we’ve done on WebRTC.
-If you would like us to speak at your conference either remotely or in person, please don’t hesitate to Contact us!
+We’ve presented at conferences in the US, Latin America, and Europe about topics ranging from WebRTC to development techniques to lean startup and agile software methodologies.
+Click each image below to watch our WebRTC presentations.
+If you’d like us to speak at your conference either remotely or in person, contact us!

 In this new series, Chodor, Sime, and four other guests discussed the next best to face-to-face — WebRTC.
 Real-Time Communications is the final step in making video communication as real as in-person conversations with no latency issues.
 WebRTC also opens doors for effective and authentic communication.

-Guests spoke about how WebRTC is opening up the potential for contextual, real-time communication and data transfer in a number of use cases, like financial services, technology, healthcare, etc.
+Guests spoke about how WebRTC is opening up the potential for contextual, real-time communication and data transfer in a number of use cases, like financial services, technology, and healthcare.

 You can read more about this and watch the entire webinar replay here.